oplS15projects/FP1/README.md

 By the way, I guess I should mention I'm not particularly proud of this code.
-I used a bunch of conds with no else because I didn't know how else to do it.
+I used a bunch of conds with no else because I didn't know how else to do it?
 I also used set! in quite a few places and kind of felt dirty every time I did.
-I don't know how to avoid using it in
+I don't know how to avoid using it in this case.

 ```
 #lang racket